-- A description of all activities performed - Identification of any problems encountered and their resolution - A record of the distribution of canisters - Copies of certification documentation provided by the gas supplier - Results of all confirmatory analyses - Any other documentation associated with the preparation and distribution of the canisters
+- A description of all activities performed

+- Identification of any problems encountered and their resolution

+- A record of the distribution of canisters

+- Results of all confirmatory analyses

+- Any other documentation associated with the preparation and distribution of the canisters

 The HSG PDP coordinator shall ensure that the SPC delivers the PDP samples to each of the measurement facilities participating in the PDP.
 Generally, the HSG PDP coordinator gives two weeks advance notification of the PDP sample shipping date to all participating measurement facilities.
-The PDP canisters are sent to the attention of those individuals who have been identified by the participating site (as discussed in Section 2.0).
+The PDP canisters are sent under chain-of-custody to the attention of those individuals who have been identified by the participating site (as discussed in Section 2.0).
+Each PDP canister is clearly labeled to allow reported results to be associated with each canister.
 Changes may be made to the addressee information by notifying the HSG PDP coordinator at least 48 hours before the scheduled shipping date.

 Canisters used for sample distribution shall be uniquely identified and controlled by the SPC.
-The SPC shall maintain as nonpermanent QA records documentation associated with the acquisition of the PDP standard gases, sample canister preparation and distribution, and verification analysis.
+The HSG PDP coordinator shall maintain as nonpermanent QA records the documentation associated with the acquisition of the PDP standard gases.
+The SPC shall maintain as nonpermanent QA records the documentation associated with sample canister cleaning, cleaning verification, sample preparation, sample concentration verification analysis and sample distribution.